Diesel Engine Rebuild Kits: HHP Buying Guide

 So don't just trust that the OEM has your best interest at heart, choose an aftermarket parts supplier you can trust.
 Chances are, you'll find that a quality aftermarket supplier like HHP can get you superior parts for lower prices after all.

-Questions for Your Mechanic
+What Questions to Ask Your Diesel Mechanic

 If you're noticing a loss of fuel economy, loss of power, excessive oil consumption, coolant in your crankcase, or even catastrophic engine failure, it might be a good time to talk to your mechanic about an engine rebuild.
 They might be able to help you with the following questions: